Tebybee8/MECA482_BallNPlate_Team2/README.md

 	The mathematics for our project can be described by the inherent mathematical equation relating to a PID controller.
 This equation is seen below.
 ![image](https://user-images.githubusercontent.com/73966901/102729755-dea1f780-42e6-11eb-826d-b27dee8a6a38.png)

-Where KP is the proportional gain, Kiis the integral gain, and K is the derivative gain.
+Where KP is the proportional gain, Ki is the integral gain, and K is the derivative gain.
 This specific system is replicated by a PD controller, meaning Ki is equal to zero.

 ![image](https://user-images.githubusercontent.com/73966901/102728961-64bc3f00-42e3-11eb-9743-f7b5b8ce53a8.png)